Unsure how long your I-864 sponsorship lasts? Get answers to FAQs about financial responsibility for the immigrant you're sponsoring.

 How Long Does I-864 Sponsorship Last?
 Your Questions Answered

 Supporting a family member’s immigration to the United States is a big commitment.
-When you sign the Affidavit of Support on USCIS Form I-864, you’re making a promise to the government to give them financial help, ensuring they don’t need public assistance but things can change, and you might wonder when this responsibility ends.
+When you sign the Affidavit of Support on USCIS Form I-864 sponsorship, you’re making a promise to the government to give them financial help, ensuring they don’t need public assistance but things can change, and you might wonder when this responsibility ends.
 In this guide, we will explain this in detail.

 • Your spouse earns 40 work quarters for Social Security (about ten years of work).